williamtu/sigcomm21-ovs-artifacts/README.md

 reproducing one server and loading the configurations mentioned in Table 3.
 We can successfully load all the OpenFlow rules, but it's expected that some of the tunnel interfaces are down or not existed.
+Even if we can manually create similar setup, the performance number might differ.
+Due to this reason, we don't provde instructions to reproduce figure 7.

 ## Packet Forwarding Rate (Section 5.2)
 This section explains how to setup and create results in section 5.2 and figure 8.